avble/avble.github.io/_posts/2024-11-24-RAG-for-QnA.md

 ---
 layout: post
-title:  "RAG - a demonstration of RAG and finetuning for QnA"
+title: "RAG - a demonstration of RAG and finetuning pre-trained LLM model for QA LM appliation"
 ---

 # Introduction